survivejs/webpack-book/manuscript/loading/04_javascript.md

 }
 ```

 If you execute `npm run build --devtool false --mode development` now and examine *dist/main.js*, you will see something different based on your `.browserslistrc` file.

+{pagebreak}

 Try to include only a definition like `IE 8` there, and the code should change accordingly:

 **dist/main.js**